Sagensagen/UiTHack23/Noob/noob3/writeup.md

 >`ssh noob3@wwww.limewire.td.org.uit.no`

 ## Writeup
-scp the executable from the server to local machine with executables permission.
+Connect to the server, scp the file onto a machine with executable permissions and double unzip to either run executable or read the file.

 ```
 UiTHack23{RiseAndShineMrFreeman}